haxiomic/GPU-Fluid-Experiments/NOTES.md

 	- fix memory leak issue in html -> does one exist?
 		!!
 Theory: when the particles pile up, fewer gpu cores are used to render, since particles require a texture lookup, the same core running many lookups becomes slow!
 			-> Firefox handles this much better than chrome?
-			-> Blending factors into it
+			-> Blending factors into it a little
+			-> Improved a lot by using NEAREST velocity texture

 		-> Only seems to occur with particles!
 Reset fixes the issue??? what on earth?